Finally a way to vote your conscience and make every vote count.

 So… if the primaries aren’t deciding the leader of each party how do political parties keep and develop their identities?
 Before the Unified Primary the political parties could still get together and hold conventions where the registered card holders participate.
 These conventions wouldn’t be primaries or caucuses.
 They would be for choosing who deserves a party endorsement and for choosing the party platforms.
 The parties still need a an opportunity to let their own members define what direction the party is going in and who should lead it!
 Political parties could endorse as many candidates as they want and they could also cross endorse candidates from other parties if they wanted.
 A candidate’s endorsements would be shown along with their party registration on the ballots.

 Where?
 Everywhere!
-This would be a scalable election system that would work just as well for Local, State or Federal elections.
+This would be an election system that scales well and would work for local, state or federal elections.

 When?
 The Primary would take place 2 months before the general election.
 A shorter election cycle would save money and prevent candidate and voter burnout.
 Candidates should save some energy for actually doing their jobs once they are elected!

 - Star Voting effectively ends the spoiler effect, wasted votes, and inaccurate, non-representative election results by letting voters express their full opinion and then taking all that data into account.
 All voters, candidates and parties should have an equal chance and an equal platform to be heard and listened to.